EricGzq/MSF/README.md

 - Python 3.6.8

 ## Usage of MSF
-MSF needs to be embedded in the training pipeline of the detection network to mine the structured forgery clues in the face images.
+The MSF needs to be embedded in the training pipeline of the detection network to augment the training data.
 - Input: (detection model, in_tensor)
 - Output: out_tensor